 I think it's safe to say that, at least in the initial stages of the interview process, remote hiring is here to stay.
 If you find the idea of this intimidating, you can take solace in the fact that other job seekers will be relatively inexperienced with this type of application process as well.

-In comparison to in-person interviews, there is a bit of drawback in that you don’t have the benefit of being in the same room as the other person and therefore you miss out on getting non-verbal cues that are hugely helpful in establishing a smooth two-way dialogue.
+In comparison to in-person interviews, there is a drawback that by not being in the same room as the other person, you miss out on getting non-verbal cues that are hugely helpful in establishing a smooth two-way dialogue.

 1. Get your setup right 💻

-Try to ensure you’re in a room with some natural lighting coming in and don’t forget to think about your background.
+The first thing you should focus on is ensuring you’re set up properly.
+You want recruiters to view you in the best light possible; both figuratively and literally.
+Try to take the call in a room with some natural lighting coming in and don’t forget to think about your background.
 Give the room a good clean to make sure that there are as few distractions as possible for the interviewer.